 - Bake: Place in preheated 400°F oven and bake for 20 minutes until golden on top and bubbly around the edges.
 Allow it to cool for 5-10 minutes and sprinkle with fresh parsley before serving.
 Enjoy!

-- For a lighter version, you can choose to use light cream cheese, light mayo, and light sour cream.
+- For a lighter dip, you can choose to use light cream cheese, light mayo, and light sour cream.
 For best flavor, I say stick to full fat if you can.

 - You can cook your spinach first.
 I don’t.
 I chop it and add it fresh right into the mix and allow it to wilt as it bakes.
 Some people do prefer to cook it down a bit first to get a bit more flavor out of it.

-I do always serve it with baguette slices or some form of crusty bread like my Dutch oven bread, but I like to have an array of dippable items along with that.
-Here are just some ideas for what to add to your serving platter:
+I always serve this with tortilla chips or some form of crusty bread like my Dutch oven bread, but I like to have an array of dippable items when serving it at parties!

 - Crostini